-Search Engine Optimization (SEO) and web development are said to be two whole different aspects of a business.
+Search Engine Optimization (SEO) and web development are said to be two different aspects of a business.
 To some, that remains true.
-However, we’ve established that when the SEO Expert and the web developer collaborate, you accomplish optimal results.
-That’s why every web developer needs an SEO Checklist of his own!
+However, we have established that you accomplish optimal results when the SEO expert and the web developer collaborate.
+That is why every web developer needs an SEO Checklist of his own!

 Implementing the strategies listed below can increase your ranking in Google’s Search Engine Results Pages (SERPs).
 When you help your team with SEO, you bring more people to your website, maximizing its full potential to serve your company.

-And while SEO may still seem like a foreign concept for developers, here’s an SEO Checklist for web developers that may help:
+While SEO may still seem like a foreign concept for developers, here is an SEO Checklist for web developers that may help:

-A Uniform Resource Locator (URL), otherwise known as a “web address” lets viewers know what webpage they will land on from the preview on the SERP alone.
-It complements each page’s Title Tag.
-Keep in mind that Google significantly values user experience which is partially reliant on the navigability of your site.
+A Uniform Resource Locator (URL), otherwise known as a “web address,” lets viewers know what webpage they will land on from the preview on the SERP alone.
+It complements each page’s title tag.
+Keep in mind that Google significantly values user experience, which is partially reliant on the navigability of your site.
 Thus, Google awards websites that follow proper structure with sitelinks.
-In line with this, as a developer, make sure to place keywords at the beginning of the URL as a part of your SEO Checklist for web developers.
+As a developer, place keywords at the beginning of the URL as a part of your SEO Checklist.
 Also, keep them short and descriptive while using hyphens instead of underscores in between the words.

 A secure website has many indicators.
-These include the “Hypertext Transfer Protocol Secure (HTTPS)” label, padlock symbol, and green address bar among others.
+These include the “Hypertext Transfer Protocol Secure (HTTPS)” label, padlock symbol, and green address bar.
 Users especially value web security.
-Google labels non-HTTPS websites “Not Secure” to alert its viewers, which could possibly increase the number of potential customers clicking off.
-At the very least, when web developers take the leap from HTTP to HTTPs, they are maintaining the site’s current audience.
+Google labels non-HTTPS websites “Not Secure” to alert its viewers, increasing the number of potential customers clicking off.
+At the very least, when web developers take the leap from HTTP to HTTPS, they are maintaining the site’s current audience.
 As a bonus, you gain an advantage over other sites that have not been updated.
-Although listed on the SEO Checklist, having a secure website goes beyond benefitting effective SEO alone.
+Although listed on the SEO Checklist for web developers, having a secure website goes beyond benefitting effective SEO

 Most web developers install plugins for a WordPress website to optimize the site’s images for them.
-The right image optimization plugin will make sure that your image is compressed enough that your site will load faster.
+The right image optimization plugin will ensure that your image is compressed enough that your site will load faster.
 However, at the same time, it maintains the quality of your image so that the viewers can still clearly identify it.
-It helps you achieve the perfect balance, that’s why plugin installation is on this SEO Checklist for web developers as well.
+It helps you achieve the perfect balance.
+That is why plugin installation is on this SEO Checklist for web developers as well.